 For employees in the construction or grocery industry who are covered by a collective bargaining agreement the bill states that the provisions of the law can be “expressly waived” in the collective bargaining agreement.
 For these industries, there is no mention of a requirement to provide a “comparable benefit.”

 Employers who have collective bargaining agreements whose terms extend beyond April 1, 2014 and provide “comparable benefits” as described above should contact the unions with whom they have collective bargaining agreements and execute sideletters to satisfy the “express waiver” requirement.

 Employees will have to work at least four months before earning paid time off.
 Employees covered by the law will accrue one hour of sick time for every thirty hours worked, up to a maximum of forty hours of sick time in a calendar year.

 Employees can carry over unused, accrued sick time from one calendar year into the next, but employers are not required to provide more than 40 hours of sick leave in any calendar year.
 Employers can chose to pay employees for unused sick time at the end of the calendar year, in which case no sick time will be carried over to the next year.
 Employers are not required to pay employees for unused, accrued sick time upon termination of employment.

 Work-study students and seasonal employees will be excluded.
-Employees can use the sick leave when they or an immediate family member (defined as child, spouse, domestic partner or parent, or the child or parent of an employee's spouse or domestic partner) get sick, as well as during public health emergencies.
+Employees can use the sick leave when they or an immediate family member (defined as a child, spouse, domestic partner or parent, or the child or parent of an employee’s spouse or domestic partner) get sick, as well as during public health emergencies.

 The law will be enforced by the Consumer Affairs Department.